zaschiff/GolangTheCompleteBootcamp/README.md

 ##### Exercise8Section3

 Code pertaining to the eighth exercise of section 3.
 Shows use of basic arithmetic and precedence order.
 Also shows how to change the order using parentheses.

+##### Exercise9Section3

+Code pertaining to the ninth exercise of section 3.
+Shows type safet, custom types, and the basic type sizes in go.
+This axercise shows how we can manipulate the types size to adjust accodingly.